LEARN KEY SKILLS & ATTITUDES FOR CONGRESSIONAL DEBATE/STUDENT CONGRESS/MODEL CONGRESS

 We empower students to become critical thinkers, collaborative decision-makers, and ethical leaders while cultivating a unique style to set them apart from other debaters.

-High School/College Debate Experience: Participated in speech, debate, and Model UN in high school; moot court in college
+High School/College Debate Experience: Participated in speech, debate, and Model UN in high school; speech in middle school; moot court in college.

 High School/College Debate Experience: